-Rumor has it that Carnaval in Guaranda has the best parade in all of Ecuador.
-Last year, we decided to see if that was true.
+Rumor has it that Carnival in Guaranda has the best parade in all of Ecuador.
+In 2016, we decided to see if that was true.
 Of course, planning a trip for any cultural festival is complicated by the fact that very little information can be found online, even when you know the name of the town and the days the festival normally takes place.

-My research told me that there would be a gathering of dancers for Carnaval in Guaranda on the Saturday before Mardi Gras.
+My research told me that there would be a gathering of dancers for Carnival in Guaranda on the Saturday before Shrove Tuesday.
 We woke up early Saturday morning and left Quito with the plan to arrive in Guaranda around 10:00 am.
 But we weren’t sure exactly what to expect.

 We found the parade by following the noise and the people.
 The main street was full of twirling dancers in native costume.
 Some danced to bands strumming guitars or to accordion players tapping out music unique to the highlands of Ecuador.
 Others followed trucks with huge speakers hanging off the back, the music blaring for miles around.

-And with all the excitement of the parade, I had as much fun people watching.
-We were some of the only international tourists around and I watched the parade over the shoulders of local women wearing wool hats with woven bands, blouses embroidered with bright colors, and woolen shawls.
+While I enjoyed all the excitement of the parade, I had as much fun watching the people watching the parade.
+I watched the parade over the shoulders of local women wearing wool hats with woven bands, blouses embroidered with bright colors, and woolen shawls.
 Across the way, I watched families with children look for their friends and family in the parade.
-And I saw a mixture of modernity and tradition that is uniquely Andean.
+Additionally, I saw a mixture of modernity and ancient tradition.
 I have found it in Ecuador, in Peru, and in Bolivia, in equal measure.
-Festivals are the best places to observe it.
+I’ve learned that festivals are one of the best places to experience what is uniquely Andean!